Mr-Thack/grapejuice/README.md

 ## Features

 - Contain and automate a Wine prefix
+- Edit Roblox experiences from the website
+- Enjoy Roblox experiences by launching them from the website.
 - Expose utility functions
-- Edit Roblox games from the website
+- FFlag editor for tweaking Roblox' behaviour

 ## Roblox and Wine compatibility